null-sharp/GMS2-Autotile-Converter/README.md

 # GMS2 Autotile Converter

 This is a script for Aseprite that will convert the RPG Maker "A2" style tilesets into an equivalent autotile sheet for GameMaker Studio 2.
 The script can generate both the 16 and 47 autotile formats.
 It also includes a preview function that allows you to see how the tileset will look directly in Aseprite without having to import into GameMaker Studio 2.
+The script supports most of the features of Aseprite.
+You can build your tilesets on multiple layers, and the script will copy any layers that are currently set to visible into the final generated autotile sheet.
+You can also use Aseprite's animation functionality to store tilesets on multiple frames.
+The script will copy whatever frame you currently have selected.

 ## Requirements